kmcurry/3Scape/README.md

-3Scape is a way to unlock your imagination by making and sharing interactive, 3D stories over the web.
+3Scape is a site where you can make and share graphically rich stories online

 #Installation/Setup with Node